Lovekumar2/NASSCOM-VSD-PHYSICAL-DESIGN-SOC-DESIGN-PROGRAM/README.md

 - The PDK provides the design rules required to check the layout for manufacturability.
 These rules ensure that the physical design adheres to the manufacturing constraints, preventing issues that could arise during fabrication.
 - It also includes information for LVS checks, which ensure that the layout corresponds accurately to the intended circuit design.
 This step is critical for verifying that the design will function as expected after fabrication.
 ##### 4. Device Models for Simulation:
--PDKs include SPICE (Simulation Program with Integrated Circuit Emphasis) models for transistors and other devices.
+- PDKs include SPICE (Simulation Program with Integrated Circuit Emphasis) models for transistors and other devices.
 These models are used in simulation tools to predict the electrical behavior of circuits before they are fabricated.
 ##### 5.Process-Specific Design Automation:
 - PDKs are tightly integrated with Electronic Design Automation (EDA) tools, enabling automated processes like place-and-route, timing analysis, and power optimization.
 The PDK ensures that these tools are calibrated for the specific process technology.